Sofic mean dimension: Sofic Mean Topological Dimension

 \section{Sofic Mean Topological Dimension}

 In this section we define the sofic mean topological dimension and establish some basic properties.

 We start with recalling the definitions of covering dimension of compact metrizable spaces and mean topological dimension for actions of countable amenable groups.
-For a compact space $Y$ and two finite open covers $\cU$ and $\cV$ of $Y$, we say that $\cV$ {\it refines} $\cU$, and write $\cV\succ \cU$, if every item of $\cV$ is contained in some item of $\cU$.
+For a compact space $Y$ and two finite open covers $\cU$ and $\cV$ of $Y$, we say that $\cV$ {\it refines} $\cU$, and write $\cV\succ \cU$, if every element of $\cV$ is contained in some element of $\cU$.

 \begin{definition} Let $Y$ be a compact space and $\cU$ a finite open cover of $Y$.
 We denote

 where $\cV$ ranges over finite open covers of $Y$ refining $\cU$. \end{definition}